Mold Collection Techniques

 Collecting Mold Samples for Testing

-The collection and handling of mold samples for testing is specifically guided through procedures established by OSHA.
-Specific techniques each have their own procedure in order to prevent the stirring of mold into the breathing space.
-Generally there are three collection methods; swab sample, tape sample, bulk sample and air sample.
+The collection and handling of mold samples for testing are precisely guided through procedures established by OSHA.
+Specific techniques each have their own procedure to prevent the stirring of mold into the breathing space.
+There are three collection methods; swab sample, tape sample, bulk sample and air sample.

 A swab sample is much like the procedure in your doctor's office when you are suspected of having strep throat.
-The suspicious are is rubbed wtih a swab for collection and testing.
+The suspicious area is rubbed with a swab for collection and testing.